raw-labs/compose-deployment/README.md

 **Note:** This has only been tested with the TLS proxy configuration enabled.

 ## Running

 In order to manage the RAW services, use `run.sh <docker-compose commands>`.

+If you add files in the `data` sub directory, these will be visible within RAW under `file:/data`

 For example: